Amazingren/AnyIR/README.md

 # AnyIR
+## Any Image Restoration with Efficient Automatic Degradation Adaptation

-The official Pytorch Implementation of AnyIR for All in One Image Restoration
+The official PyTorch Implementation of AnyIR for All-in-One Image Restoration